 Treating Chronic Piriformis Syndrome Pain without Surgery

 For chronic suffers of piriformis syndrome traditional methods often are not enough, but people can avoid surgical procedures.
-The Institute of Regenerative and Molecular Orthopedics employs traditional orthopedic techniques with new technologies.
-These technologies, many of them actually developed by the Institute, utilize a variety of stem cell, platelet rich plasma, and supplements.
-While many medical centers are only now getting these techniques, the Institute of Regenerative and Molecular Orthopedics has already used them in thousands of cases.
-While these other centers may be using the stem cell or platelet therapies, they are not combined with other technologies or therapies.
+The National Institute of Regenerative Medicine employs traditional orthopedic techniques with new technologies.
+These technologies, many of them actually developed by the Institute, utilize a variety of cell-based therapies, platelet rich plasma, and supplements.
+While many medical centers are only now getting these techniques, the National Institute of Regenerative Medicine has already used them in thousands of cases.
+While these other centers may be using the cell or platelet therapies, they are not combined with other technologies or therapies.

-If you're interested in stem cell treatment for treating piriformis syndrome, contact the Institute of Regenerative & Molecular Orthopaedics to schedule an appointment.
+If you're interested in cell-based treatment for treating piriformis syndrome, contact the National Institute of Regenerative Medicine to schedule an appointment.